thomasrjones211/chef_fun/notes.md

   - Create server.rb recipe inside apache folder
     - `chef generate recipe cookbooks/apache/ server`
       - .rb extension not needed if using chef generate
-      - also auto-populates your spec / test folders with server.rb
+      - auto-populates your spec / test folders with server.rb
+      - use of "generate" also auto-populates structure with a default.rb
+        - use for orchestration - call other recipes (see later)
-  - Edit cookbooks/apache/recipes/server.rb
+  - Edit `vi cookbooks/apache/recipes/server.rb`
     - Install apache
     - Create / edit file index.html (personalize to confirm)
     - Start the service (apache) installed earlier